Inferoute/inferoute-node/documentation/technical.md

        - Data is ordered by timestamp in descending order (newest first)
        - Timestamps are in RFC3339 format
        - Prices are per token
+       - Volume_input represents the sum of input tokens from all transactions for that model
-       - Volume represents the sum of transaction counts from all providers for that model
+       - Volume_output represents the sum of output tokens from all transactions for that model

   4. **Update Model Pricing Data** - Internal API
      - Endpoint: `POST /api/model-pricing/update-pricing-data`